hot-glue-for-rails/hot-glue/README.md

 # VERSION HISTORY

+#### 2025-12-12
+- Using the object (of the scaffold being built) inside of the hawk now adds `@` to a variable named as the singular name of the scaffold;
+see "Using the object inside of the hawk"
+- error catching for missing parent relationships
+- fixes path for magic button when the controller has a prefix
+- fix nav active target for a controller with a prefix (the nav template uses the snake_case of the full controller name including prefix)

 #### 2025-11-12 - v0.7.1
 - in set searches, automatically sets the match field if the search text is input, removes match field (back to default) when search text is removed;